-- Support collective bargaining and day-to-day administration of contracts. - Participated in development of overall plan for settlement of agreement, served as point of contact, and maintained records of proposals and agreements. - Worked to ensure positive employee relations and productive work relationships. - Coached employees on skill development opportunities. - Supported managers in describing and addressing unacceptable performance. - Participated in grievance hearings and in drafting clear responses to resolve issues. - Serve as a volunteer on Commonwealth Joint Labor Management Committee.
+Support collective bargaining and day-to-day administration of contracts with seven of nine contracts completed for FY16 - FY18.

+• Participated in development of overall plan for settlement of agreement, served as point of contact, and maintained records of proposals and agreements.

+- Worked to ensure positive employee relations and productive work relationships. - Coached employees on skill development opportunities. - Supported managers in describing and addressing unacceptable performance. - Participated in grievance hearings and in drafting clear responses to resolve issues. - Serve as a volunteer on Commonwealth Joint Labor Management Committee.
 Maintain up to date knowledge of trends in Public Safety negotiations.